Back to Paths to Becoming a Lawyer Home

 The LPC itself is designed to bridge the gap between an academic understanding of law, and the knowledge and skills required to practise it.
 The content therefore seeks to simulate the type of work trainee solicitors encounter at a firm, preparing students for a training contract or qualifying work experience (QWE).

-How will the SQE affect it?
+How has the introduction of SQE affected it?

-This means the LPC will still be available to take as part of the qualification route for students who completed, started, accepted an offer, or paid a non-refundable deposit for one of the following by 31 August 2021:
+This means the LPC is still be available to take as part of the qualification route for students who completed, started, accepted an offer, or paid a non-refundable deposit for one of the following by 31 August 2021:

 • a Graduate Diploma in Law (GDL) / the Common Professional Examination